 Medellin is one of the must-stop cities on any Colombian itinerary.
 It’s a fabulously vibrant city with a huge amount to keep you occupied, and the glorious weather – a temperate European spring-like will keep you there for longer.
 Sometimes, though, it is nice to get out of the city and explore the surrounding countryside.
-So when you feel like a change, of, if you want to keep Medellin as your base and take time out, here are the best day trips from Medellin.
-You’ll find adventure in the jungle, white water rafting, coffee tours and chilled out villages and some foodie extravaganzas.
+So when you feel like a change, if you want to keep Medellin as your base and take time out, here are the best day trips from Medellin.
+You’ll find adventure in the jungle, white water rafting, coffee tours and chilled-out villages and some foodie extravaganzas.

-THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
-MORE INFORMATION IN OUR DISCLAIMER
+THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Guatape – No.1 day trip from Medellin
+1. Guatape – No.1 day trip from Medellin

 This colourful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colours of the town.

 Guatape is just 90 minutes from Medellin and is easily reachable independently, or by a cost-effective tour from Medellin.
 Here’s our guide to visiting Guatape and how to get there by yourself

-Take a Day Trip to Jardin for Peace, Coffee and Waterfalls
+6. Take a Day Trip to Jardin for Peace, Coffee and Waterfalls

 You’ll get to learn about coffee on a local coffee farm, go through a tasting process and then head into the village itself.

-Take a Day Trip to Parque Arvi
+7. Take a Day Trip around Medellin by Metro

-Cocorna – Go Paragliding in the Colombian Andes
+8. Cocorna – Go Paragliding in the Colombian Andes

 Picks up are from your hostel or hotel in Poblado or there’s also a meeting point in the city.
 This paragliding Colombia experience is for beginners and intermediates and you’ll get full instructions from qualified instructors.
 You’ll get to view the Medellin River, the El Quitasol hill, the Garcia barrage, with the spectacular backdrop of the mountains.

-Take a Day Trip to Santa Elena from Medellin
+9. Take a Day Trip to Santa Elena from Medellin

 This easy day trip from Medellin takes you to the Antioquian mountains – Santa Elena is located at 2,000 metres above sea level and is famous for the flower farms that you’ll find here.
 Traditional life is still very much in play here, and you’ll find out about traditions and how the flowers are grown here.